mongodb/specifications/source/unified-test-format/unified-test-format.md

 SHOULD use the internal MongoClient corresponding to the session's pinned server for this operation.
 Otherwise, test runners MUST create a new MongoClient that is directly connected to the session's pinned server for this operation.
 The new MongoClient instance MUST be closed once the command has finished executing.

+A test utilizing `targetedFailPoint` SHOULD NOT be permitted execute on a load balancer (according to [runOnRequirements](#runOnRequirements) or [test.runOnRequirements](#test_runOnRequirements)).
+This is advised because the `configureFailPoint` command does not use the session directly, which means there is no guarantee that the load balancer will direct the command to the intended mongos.

 When executing this operation, the test runner MUST keep a record of both the fail point and pinned mongos server so that the fail point can be disabled on the same mongos server after the test.